 March 1 - May 18

-In anticipation of the re-opening of the Japanese Garden, we will present an exhibition of master works of origami — an art form that has its origins in Japan, and is now hugely popular worldwide.
-The exhibition will feature folded paper sculptures created by 13 local and national artists whose work has clearly transcended the craft of origami and entered the world of art.
-Co-curated by Asian art historian Meher McArthur, and artist Holly Sherwin, the exhibition will be divided into three themes, each representing one aspect of Lotusland: Flora, Fauna and Ganna.
+In anticipation of the re-opening of the Japanese Garden, we are presening an exhibition of master works of origami — an art form that has its origins in Japan, and is now hugely popular worldwide.
+The exhibition features folded paper sculptures created by 13 local and national artists whose work has clearly transcended the craft of origami and entered the world of art.
+Co-curated by Asian art historian Meher McArthur, and artist Holly Sherwin, the exhibition is divided into three themes, each representing one aspect of Lotusland: Flora, Fauna and Ganna.

-Lotusland’s Pavilion will come alive with origami birds, bugs, beasts and plant life folded by some of the most renowned artists in the origami world.
-All of the flowers and creatures — koi fish, butterflies, lotuses, succulents, crows and blue jays — will relate to those found in the gardens, and a section of origami dresses, purses and jewelry was inspired by Ganna Walska herself.
+Lotusland’s Pavilion comes alive with origami birds, bugs, beasts and plant life folded by some of the most renowned artists in the origami world.
+All of the flowers and creatures — koi fish, butterflies, lotuses, succulents, crows and blue jays — relate to those found in the gardens, and a section of origami dresses, purses and jewelry was inspired by Ganna Walska herself.

 The exhibit opens March 1 and runs through May 18 and is part of the garden tour.